Simply put, an incident is an unplanned interruption to an IT service or a reduction in quality of an IT service.

 ●Click New in the top-right corner.

-● Select Incident from the drop down (depending on the request type).
+● Select Incident (depending on the request type).

 ● Click on Save, Save and Close, or Save and New to save changes.